Erastuskanyatta/PHP-Yii2-Framework/index.md

 - install a code editor like sublime or vscode.feel free to use any other.
 - install yii2.Procedures of installing are well described in this article.
 - have some knowledge of html and css
--knowledge of OOP (Object oriented programming).
+- have knowledge of OOP (Object oriented programming).
 This means classes, overriding functions, using constructor, public and private methods and properties.
-- be familiar with PHP and databases (DB) .
+- be familiar with databases (DB) .
 - have Web server supports PHP 5.6.0.Yii2 is a PHP( server side scripting language) framework therefore it require a web server support.

 ## step 1- install yii2